USA TODAY Mobile Experience

-This audience is used to getting news from places like social media, podcasts, and blogs.
-To them, the USA TODAY brand seems like just another dry, factual newspaper that does not suit their interests.
-I worked with a partner to create a mobile-first experience that delivers news in a form that is more relevant to millennials.
+This audience gets their news from places like social media or podcasts.
+USA TODAY's brand seems like another dry newspaper that does not suit their interests, so we created a mobile-first experience that presents news in a more relevant form to millennials.

 When I get notifications